About the Association

 How big is the Association?

 The Association consists of a total of 66 separate properties – 22 on Richardson Shores and 44 on Toltec Point.
 Raoul’s Cove Path is part of Richardson Shores.
-There is only 1 land-only property.
+There are two land-only properties.
 There are approximately 1.8 miles of roads in the Association, and the Association includes property on both Hanson Cove and Raoul’s Cove.

 Back to FAQs